carinam17/carinam17.github.io/Tutoring/README.md

 ---
 layout: page
-title: Tutoring
+title: Math lessons made for you
 ---

-### Subjects
+%### Subjects

-I have tutored students in the following courses.

-* Middle Sequence
+<! ---I have tutored students in the following courses. * Middle Sequence

-## Private Tutoring
+%## Private Tutoring

 Learning is such a personalized experience that many find themselves in need of one-on-one support.
 I have been a trusted guide through the mathematical studies of students from a broad range of backgrounds.
 I provide high quality, personalized mathematics instruction to fit the needs of students of all kinds.